Lady Gabriella Kingston

-Lady Gabriella Marina Alexandra Ophelia Kingston (née Windsor; born 23 April 1981) is a British writer and contributing editor.
-She is the daughter of Prince and Princess Michael of Kent.
-At her birth she was 18th in the line of succession to the British throne; she is currently 57th.
+Lady Gabriella Marina Alexandra Ophelia Kingston (née Windsor; born 23 April 1981) is a British writer and editor.
+She is a member of the British royal family as the only daughter of Prince and Princess Michael of Kent.
+At her birth she was 18th in the line of succession to the British throne; as of August 2026, she is 58th.
 As a great-grandchild of King George V and Queen Mary, she is a second cousin of King Charles III.

 Early life and education

-Lady Gabriella was born on 23 April 1981 at St Mary's Hospital, London.
-She has an elder brother, Frederick, born on 6 April 1979.
-She was baptised on 8 June 1981 at the Chapel Royal, St James's Palace, London.
-Lady Gabriella's godparents were Constantine II of Greece; Mariano Hugo, Prince of Windisch-Graetz; Marina Ogilvy; Princess Antonia, Marchioness of Douro; and Lady Elizabeth Shakerley.
+Lady Gabriella Marina Alexandra Ophelia Windsor was born on 23 April 1981 at St Mary's Hospital, London, the second child and only daughter of Prince and Princess Michael of Kent.
+She has an elder brother, Frederick.
+Gabriella was baptised on 8 June at the Chapel Royal, St James's Palace, London.
+Her godparents were Constantine II of Greece; Mariano Hugo, Prince of Windisch-Graetz; Marina Ogilvy; Princess Antonia, Marchioness of Douro; and Lady Elizabeth Shakerley.
 She was educated at Godstowe School and Downe House School in Cold Ash, Berkshire.
 In May 2004, Gabriella graduated from Brown University in Providence, Rhode Island, with a BA degree in Comparative Literature and Hispanic studies.
 In 2012, she earned an MPhil degree in Social Anthropology from Linacre College, Oxford.
+She is 58th in the line of succession to the British throne.

 Career

-Lady Gabriella works as a writer and contributing editor.
-She contributes to The London Magazine amongst other publications.
+Gabriella works as a writer and contributing editor, and contributes to The London Magazine among other publications.
 She is a board director of the Playing for Change Foundation, a global music and arts education nonprofit.
-She worked with Latin American companies after living in the region, teaching English in Rio de Janeiro and producing music events in Buenos Aires.
-She undertook a research project with El Colegio del Cuerpo in Colombia.
-She also worked for the brand company Branding Latin America as an arts and travel director.
+After living in Latin America, she worked with several companies in the region, teaching English in Rio de Janeiro and producing music events in Buenos Aires.
+Gabriella undertook a research project with El Colegio del Cuerpo in Colombia and later worked for the brand company Branding Latin America as an arts and travel director.

 In 2020, as a singer-songwriter, she released two songs, "Out of Blue" and "Bam Bam", to raise money for a charity.
-She also sang "Put the Sea", "Half" and "This Morning".
+She has also sung "Put the Sea", "Half" and "This Morning".

-In 2024, she helped the Princess of Wales plan the annual Together at Christmas carols concert at Westminster Abbey.
+In 2024, she helped Catherine, Princess of Wales, plan the annual Together at Christmas carol service at Westminster Abbey.